Willie Burton (basketball, born 1962): NBL career

 In 1985, Burton moved to New Zealand and joined the Palmerston North Jets of the National Basketball League (NBL).
 In his first season, he averaged 28.6 points and a league-high 16.1 rebounds per game.
 He continued on with the Jets in 1986 before joining the Hawke's Bay Hawks in 1987.
 After two seasons with the Hawks, he returned to Palmerston North, playing for them in 1989 and 1990.
 In 1991, he joined New Plymouth and played three seasons for the team before returning to Hawke's Bay in 1994 where he spent the next four years.
 After playing in the second division competition for the North Otago Penguins in 1998, he returned to Palmerston North for a third stint in 1999, but again re-joined the Hawks just two seasons later.
 Burton retired following the 2002 season, but came out of retirement in 2005 to help the Hawks reach the grand final, where they were defeated by the Auckland Stars by one point.
 He played one final season in 2006, this time winning his first and only championship with an 85–69 win in the grand final over Auckland.
 He retired for a second time following the 2006 season, departing the NBL after 19 seasons.

 Burton finished his NBL career as an eight-time All-Star Five honouree and a six-time rebounding champion.
 He was also named Most Outstanding Forward in 1989, and after gaining New Zealand citizenship in the mid-90s, he was named Most Outstanding Kiwi Forward/Centre in 1997.
 As evidence of his all-round game, he also won the league assist title in 1999 with 5.6 assists per game.
 His 4,244 career rebounds ranks first on the league's all-time rebounding list.

 After retiring from playing, Burton continued on as an assistant coach with the Hawks, while also coaching the Hawke's Bay under 15, 17 and 19 men's teams.

+In June 2025, Burton's number 14 jersey was retired by the Hawke's Bay Hawks.

 National team career

-Burton's all-round game made him an ideal substitute off the bench for Tall Black captain Pero Cameron when he was selected to play for New Zealand at the 2001 Goodwill Games at the age of 39.
-He then played a crucial part in the historic series victory over Australia later that year.
-Burton was still in the selection mix for the 2002 FIBA World Championship, but was replaced by Ed Book as the team's one allowable naturalised player following the team's series against Hungary.
+Burton debuted for the New Zealand Tall Blacks in 2001 at the Goodwill Games.
+He had two more stints with the Tall Blacks, playing in series against Australia (2001) and Hungary (2002).
+Burton was still in the selection mix for the 2002 FIBA World Championship, but was replaced by Ed Book as the team's one allowable naturalised player.